bbc/dvbcss-synckit-ios/WebSocket/SocketRocket/README.md

 ## Licence

-The SocketRocket iOS Framework is included as part of the Synckit Librart which is distributed under Licensed under the Apache License, [Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+The SocketRocket iOS Framework is included as part of dvbcss-synckit-ios which is distributed under Licensed under the Apache License, [Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

-© Copyright 2016 BBC R&D. All Rights Reserved
+See [LICENSE](LICENSE) for original licence.